sabind/api-skeleton/README.md

 It features the following :

-- Basic Authentication to protect unwanted access
+- Basic Authentication to protect unwanted access to some routes
+- API versioning implemented as a path parameter
 - A user repository
 - A health route
 - Swagger Documentation